baconjs/bacon.js/README.md

 stream using the function `f`.
 Collect events from each of the spawned streams into the result stream

+`stream.takeUntil(stream2)` takes elements from source until a Next event appears in the other stream.
+If other stream ends without value, it is ignored

 `stream.toProperty(initialValue)` creates a Property based on the EventStream.
 You can optionally pass an initial value